minetest/contentdb/app/flatpages/help/api.md

 ### Misc

-* GET `/api/whoami/` - Json dictionary with the following keys:
+* GET `/api/whoami/` - JSON dictionary with the following keys:
     * `is_authenticated` - True on successful API authentication
     * `username` - Username of the user authenticated as, null otherwise.
     * 4xx status codes will be thrown on unsupported authentication type, invalid access token, or other errors.